Start point - Askham - car park by

 The Walk

-It was dry with some sun and a pleasant
+The day was to be dry with some sun and a pleasant

 Shortly we passed this old water pump.